 This release of the #Custom T-Bird strikes a personal chord with this collector.
 When it was originally revealed at one of the conventions, there was a note that its “BG BD BRD” license plate stands for “Big Bad Bird”, and the graphic designer in charge of this release, Steve “HWCVAN” Vandervate has said that the resemblance to my HWC screen name “BIGBADBRAD01” is “purely coincidental”. 😉 So whether it has my screen name on the plate or not — and the folks at Hot Wheels can never really say — it is most likely the closest I’ll ever be to having my name on a Hot Wheels car so I will take it!
 Cheers to being part of HWC (and the RLC) since the beginning!

 In terms of celebrating the return of an original, this is quite the tribute to the original #Custom T-Bird designed by Harry Bradley.
-The man that deserves the bulk of the credit for recreating these original toolings is Hot Wheels Designer, Brendan Vetuskey.
-He is a true collector at heart and he is the one that has put that painstaking amount of detail into the return of these #HWC Original 16 cars.
+The man that deserves the credit for recreating this original tooling is Hot Wheels Designer, Mark Jones.
+He — along with Brendan Vetuskey — have put a painstaking amount of detail into the return of these #HWC Original 16 cars.
 I’m sure I am neglecting to mention several of these said details as I am more of a modern collector, but I do remember that the fact this one had an open steering wheel impressed a lot of the collectors who had this one growing up.

 The #HWC Original 16 has been a huge win for #Neo-Classics collectors as its one of the coolest lines #HWC, and the #RLC, have ever produced.
 However, its completion may be a little too late as the bulk of the demographic for a line like this is sadly diminishing.
 For the guys that are still around, its great to see their patience being rewarded with these true California Custom Miniatures.
 If having the feeling I do now — with this one in hand — is what kids felt in 1968 with the original 16, its no wonder the Hot Wheels brand has become what it is today.